SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 To make authenticated HTTP calls, a valid *access token payload info* has to be added to the requests's header.
 This is done by *sn-client-js* internally, if you use the appropriate *Repository* endpoint.

 We have an expiration property on each token.
-Basically, the maximum session lifetime is the refresh token lifetime, whitch can [configured](/docs/web-token-authentication) in the web.config.
+Basically, the maximum session lifetime is the refresh token lifetime, wich can [configured](/docs/web-token-authentication) in the web.config.
-On the client, we can limit this interval to *user sessions*, whitch means that both tokens will be deleted, when the user closes the browser.
+On the client, we can limit this interval to *user sessions*, wich means that both tokens will be deleted, when the user closes the browser.
 This can be done during constructing a *Repository*, in our case, in *./src/main.ts*.
-The option is called **JwtTokenPersit** and the valid values are **expiration** (whitch refers to the refresh token expiration) and **session**.
+The option is called **JwtTokenPersit** and the valid values are **expiration** (wich refers to the refresh token expiration) and **session**.

 ```ts
 aurelia.container.registerSingleton(Repository.BaseRepository, () => new Repository.SnRepository({